mdbesoain/FeedlyWrapper/README.md

 To run this app you need to have Windows 10® installed on your computer.
 The app was not tested on Windows 8, so functionality is not guaranteed.

 ### Installation
+Install the Feedly_1.0.1.0_AnyCPU.cer Certificate  following the steps on the [Microsoft Technet guide](https://technet.microsoft.com/en-us/library/dd441378(office.13).aspx) or from the [PDF file attached inside the zip folder](https://github.com/mdbesoain/FeedlyWrapper/raw/master/Feedly/Feedly/AppPackages/certificateInstall.pdf).
-To install double click Feedly_1.0.1.0_AnyCPU
+Finally, to install the app double click Feedly_1.0.1.0_AnyCPU.appxbundle file.

 ### Download